 Prior to trial, a police report is extremely useful during settlement negotiations with the automobile insurance company.
 Unfortunately, the complete police report is usually not admissible evidence if your personal injury case ends up going to trial.
 Some portions of the report may be admissible while other portions are not.

 For More Information, Contact Our Georgia Car Accident Lawyers

 Obtaining a car accident report is pretty straightforward and painless — which is a good thing considering how important it is to your Georgia car crash case.
 If you have recently been in a car accident in Georgia and think that you may want to file a personal injury claim, it’s best to seek out an experienced legal professional.
-Contact Joel Williams Law, LLC to schedule a free consultation by calling 833-LEGALGA.
+Contact Williams Elleby to schedule a free consultation by calling 833-LEGALGA.